-Sustainable agriculture must include ‘agricultural justice’ as a key component.
-In the broadest sense of the words, agricultural justice is intended to ensure a workplace with fair wages and benefits, no discrimination or coercion, and protection from harmful chemicals, including pesticides.
+Sustainable agriculture must include "agricultural justice" as a key component.
+In the broadest sense of the words, agricultural justice is intended to ensure a workplace with fair wages and benefits, no discrimination or coercion, and protection from hazards, such as harmful chemicals, including pesticides.
 Acknowledging, respecting, and sustaining the workers who plant, cultivate, and harvest our food is central to the basic values and principles that advance sustainable practices.

 Workplace Practices and Sustainability

-When Beyond Pesticides’ founders walked through agricultural areas in Florida, Texas and California in the late 1970s and talked with farmworkers about their sicknesses, miscarriage rates, and the lack of training, protective equipment, clean drinking water and sanitation in the fields, they witnessed the profound failure of the marketplace and the regulatory system to protect farmworkers' lives, including the lives of young children who on a normal day sat on the edge of the treated fields with poisoned air, water and food.
-There was one page in the Code of Federal Regulations that prohibited reentry into pesticide-treated agricultural fields until the sprays have dried or the dusts have settled.
+Beyond Pesticides’ founders walked through agricultural areas in Florida, Texas, and California in the late 1970s, and talked with farmworkers about their sicknesses and miscarriage rates, and the lack of training, protective equipment, clean drinking water, and sanitation in the fields.
+They witnessed the profound failure of the marketplace and the regulatory system to protect the lives and well-being of farmworkers and their families — including the lives of young children who on a normal day sat on the edge of the treated fields with poisoned air, water, and food.
+At that time there was one page in the Code of Federal Regulations that prohibited re-entry into pesticide-treated agricultural fields until the sprays had dried or the dusts settled.

 It was clear then, as it is now, that the political process ignores or even facilitates ongoing poisoning.
 The facts, including scientific information, alone and hearings before Congress do not change the practices and policies that harm farmworkers.
 To be meaningful, agricultural justice must be addressed as part of the social context in which the pesticide problem exists.
 To be truly sustainable, the changes that we promote with regard to pesticides and pest management must be crafted in the context of social realities.
 If government corruption or malfeasance, undue corporate influence, discrimination, racism or prejudice are contributing factors to the ongoing pesticide threat for farmworkers, we must engage on these broader issues as a part of our work to advance a sustainable future.

-It is certainly clear today that the pesticide problem is not unique to farmworkers, however, they and their families shoulder a disproportionate amount of the hazard.
-While choosing certified organic products in the marketplace eliminates nearly all of the hazardous pesticides on the farm, it does not ensure adequate working conditions, wages and labor practices.
-The Agricultural Justice Project, and its Food Justice Certified labeling, fills the gap in the organic marketplace and producers should be encouraged by consumers to participate in this certification process.
+The pesticide problem is not unique to farmworkers, but they and their families shoulder a disproportionate burden of the hazards.
+Although choosing certified organic products in the marketplace eliminates nearly all of the hazardous pesticides on the farm, it does not ensure adequate working conditions, wages, and labor practices.
+The Agricultural Justice Project, and its Food Justice Certified labeling, addresses this gap in the organic marketplace, and producers should be encouraged by consumers to participate in this certification process.

 Worker Protection Standard and Unsafe Exposure

 The 1992 updates to the WPS were designed to eliminate or reduce exposure to pesticides, mitigate exposures that occur, and inform employees about the hazards of pesticides.
 Despite these intentions, the updated WPS still did not adequately protect farmworkers.
-These standards have been notoriously difficult to enforce, requires no record keeping to document whether the rules have been implemented, and requires only minimal training that can threaten farmworkers and their families.
+These standards have been notoriously difficult to enforce, and require no record keeping to document whether the rules have been implemented and only minimal training that can threaten farmworkers and their families.

 In the past, EPA has admitted that even with maximum feasible personal protective equipment and engineering controls, including all provisions required by the WPS, risks to workers still exceed EPA’s levels of concern.
-A 2008 study analyzing poisonings of pesticide workers between 1998 and 2005 concluded that in 30% of the cases of high levels of pesticide exposure, all labeling requirements, including those involving re-entry and PPE had been followed, clearly indicating that the WPS and/or labeling requirements are not adequate.
+A 2008 study analyzing poisonings of pesticide workers between 1998 and 2005 concluded that in 30% of the cases of high levels of pesticide exposure, all labeling requirements, including those involving re-entry and PPE had been followed — clearly demonstrating that the WPS and/or labeling requirements are inadequate.

-On September 28, 2015, EPA finally released its new regulation regarding farmworker pesticide safety, revising the WPS which had not been updated for over 20 years.
-These new revisions attempt to strengthen the standards through increased training for workers handling pesticides, improved notification of pesticide applications, and a first time minimum age requirement for children to work around pesticides.
+On September 28, 2015, EPA finally released its new regulation regarding farmworker pesticide safety, revising the WPS that had not been updated for more than 20 years.
+These revisions attempt to strengthen the standards through increased training for workers handling pesticides, improved notification of pesticide applications, and a first-time minimum age requirement for children to work around pesticides.

 Farm work is demanding and dangerous physical labor.
 As the scientific literature confirms, farmworkers, their families, and their communities face extraordinary risks from pesticide exposures.
 Pesticide application and drift result in dermal, inhalation, and oral exposures that are typically underestimated.
 A 2004 study detected agricultural pesticides in the homes near to agricultural fields.
 According to a 2010 study, workers experience repeated exposures to the same pesticides evidenced by multiple pesticides routinely detected in their bodies.
 As a result of cumulative long-term exposures, farmworkers and their children, who often times also work on the farm, are at risk of developing serious chronic health problems such as cancer, neurological impairments, and Parkinson’s disease.
 Children, according to an American Academy of Pediatrics (AAP) report (2012), face even greater health risks compared to adults when exposed to pesticides.
 For more information, read our factsheet, Children and Pesticides Don’t Mix.